Linguistics575/575_OCR/azure/readme.md

 ## Wrapper to do Handwriting Recognition (and also regular OCR) calling the Microsoft Azure Cognitive Services API.
 This script will read in a locally stored image, present it to the Microsoft Azure Computer Vision API to do handwriting recognition on it, and retrieve and return the result.
 It can also be used to do optical character recognition on typewritten text.
 * Images must be less then 4MB and smaller than 3200 pixes x 3200 pixels, in JPEG, PNG, GIF, or BMP formats.
-* For handwriting recognition, you'll get 3 output files:
+* For handwriting recognition, you'll get 2 output files:
   * A `.recognized.txt` file that has the recognized text
   * An `.annotated.png` file that will consist of the input image with the recognized text superimposed upon it
-  * A `.json` file, which is the raw output of the API, perhaps useful for debugging.
-* For OCR, only the `.json` and `.recognized.txt` files are output.
+* For OCR, only the `.recognized.txt` file is output.

 ### Pre-requisities:
 1. You'll need a subscription key for the "Computer Vision API" key from Microsoft.
 At the time of this writing, there is a free version that will get you 5000 transactions per month and allow you a transaction rate of 20 transactions per minute.
 There is a paid version for $2.50 per 1000 transactions with a transaction rate of 10 transactions per second.
-If you are a student, or have a `.edu` e-mail address, it would be most advantegeous to get a student subscription [here](https://azure.microsoft.com/en-us/free/students/).
+If you are a student, or have a `.edu` e-mail address, it would be most advantageous to get a student subscription [here](https://azure.microsoft.com/en-us/free/students/).
 It will give you $100 in credit, which is plenty to run the recognition software on a host of documents, at a rate of 10 transactions per second!
 Additionally, when the credit is exhausted, you can still recognize documents at the 20-transactions-per-minute rate.
 If you are not a student, obtain either a free or paid subscription key [here](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/vision-api-how-to-topics/howtosubscribe).

 2. When you get the subscription key, it will be for a particular region, with a particular URL that has to go into the `config.yml` file.
 Have a look at the `config.yml` file for an example.
 The URL will be something like `https://<YOUR REGION HERE>.api.cognitive.microsoft.com/vision/v1.0/RecognizeText`